 Historical Paskapoo Slopes guards secrets in Calgary, Alberta, Canada.

-Note: Current 2016 - 2017 construction has sadly obliterated many access options for this dwindling inner-city wilderness sanctuary and research will be necessary to find ways to enjoy what little remains of this historic landmark.
+Note: Current 2016 - 2017 construction has closed many access options for this dwindling inner-city wilderness sanctuary and research will be necessary to find ways to enjoy what remains of this historic landmark.
 This post remains as a nostalgic reminder of what once was.

 Images for this post from Paskapoo Slopes were captured on April 28, 2014.